pashpashpash/SamsungCMS/README.md

 # SamsungCMS
 Currently there are a lot of inefficiencies with creating/editing Ultra App configurations.
-A relatively simple action such as deleting Freebasics Ultra in India requires a lot of manual work from the team (i.e. out main server guy manually figuring out the ordering/inheritance of the country/carrier filter stack & deploying config updates manually).
+A relatively simple action such as deleting Facebook Ultra in India requires a lot of manual work from the team (i.e. out main server guy manually figuring out the ordering/inheritance of the country/carrier filter stack & deploying config updates manually).

 Considering our ultimate goal is managing hundreds if not thousands of ultra apps, it would be nice to have a scalable system in place that does all of this work automatically with an easy UI....